mihjovil/auslander_daemon/README.md

 detects that the website has available appointments it will send a message using Telegram to an existing chatbot.
 The repository contains all the settings for a free Heroku deployment.
 However, it is my understanding that this free tier will finish soon, therefore, it might not be free anymore and/or even not work.
-On the other side the code can run locally too without any required changes and since it is not a consumption API the flask deveopment server will do just fine.
+On the other side the code can run locally too without any required changes and since it is not a consumption API, the flask development server will do just fine.

 The application is using the factory patter from flask, which is why instead if running the app like a python module, it